toofastdan117/daniel.brock-website/README.md

 ## What I'm working on :test_tube: :stethoscope:

-I'm currently working on finishing my preclinical years of medical school, exploring potential rotation labs for my PhD, and learning little things about web development and machine learning.
+I'm currently in in my first year of graduate school, exploring potential rotation labs for my PhD, and learning about web development and machine learning.
 Feel free to reach out to me if you have any questions/feedback :thumbsup:

 ## Find me elsewhere